lukaszknysak/F5-Access-Policy-Manager-APM-Solution-Guide/README.md

 ![image](https://user-images.githubusercontent.com/51786870/210806286-7f5e114f-0f2c-4550-a535-91cf1acee990.png)

-3. Scroll down the page until you see 301 SAML Federation on the left
+3. Scroll down the page until you see **301 SAML Federation** on the left

 ![image](https://user-images.githubusercontent.com/51786870/210806359-40348c50-bb16-4810-9a8e-a877645cae1b.png)

-4. Hover over tile SAML Identity Provider (IdP) - Cert Auth.
+4. Hover over tile **SAML Identity Provider (IdP) - Cert Auth**.
 A start and stop icon should appear within the tile.
-Click the Stop Button to trigger the automation to remove any prebuilt objects from the environment
+Click the **Stop Button** to trigger the automation to remove any prebuilt objects from the environment

 ![image](https://user-images.githubusercontent.com/51786870/210806402-12332300-d350-43ec-92ca-6e1352128c8e.png)